spatocode/xpaper/README.md

 #### imagepath
 Type: string

-The path to image to be used as desktop wallpaper
+an absolute path to the image

 ### .get()
 Returns the path of the current desktop wallpaper.